OpenMOOC/documentation/source/install/idp.rst

 IdP is the SAML Identity Provider of OpenMOOC based on  simpleSAMLphp, it takes care of the user registration/authentication process.

+Before install the rpm, configure your hostname (the rpm creates a nginx file configuration based on it).

 .. code-block:: none

     # yum install openmooc-idp-nginx